St George's Church, Benenden

 T: 01233 820100 M: 07766 711957 rev.ylva@gmail.com

-Reflection: Sunday, 16th November, and for the week ahead:
+Reflection: Sunday, 23rd November - 'Christ the King' - and for the week ahead:

 Scripture: